esphome/esphome-devices/src/docs/devices/OpenSpool/index.md

 difficulty: 4
 ---

-OpenSpool is an open source RFID reader tags on 3d printer filament spools and syncronize type/color with 3d printers.
-It provides a similar expierence as bambu fillament with an AMS.
+OpenSpool is an open source RFID reader for 3d printer filament spools.
+It synchronizes the type/color with bambu 3d printers.

 ## Hardware